Nerajno/astro_test3/src/content/blog/How-!To-Be-Mentored.md

 ### Disclaimer
-This was originally published on [dev.to](https://dev.to/nerajno/how-to-be-mentored-2nmh) in Now 2023.
+This was originally published on [dev.to](https://dev.to/nerajno/how-to-be-mentored-2nmh) in November 2023.
 I am currently migrating my main source of publication to a personal self-hosted blog (developer growth).